bhavleen-singh-au7/ToDo-React-App/README.md

-# 2nd React App
+# To Do App

-Tried to make `ToDo App` and succeeded.
+To Make ToDo and Delete It.

+This is my 2nd React App.
+I used class component here.